South Africa Leads as Nigeria, Uganda Make Global Top 1,000 in 2026 University Rankings

 South Africa made impressive strides at the top of the table in the Times Higher Education (THE) World University Rankings 2026, leading a year of significant gains for Sub-Saharan Africa’s higher education sector.

-The University of Cape Town (UCT), South Africa’s leading institution and number one in Sub-Saharan Africa, jumped 16 places to joint 164th globally its highest-ever position up from joint 180th in 2025.
+The University of Cape Town (UCT), South Africa’s leading institution and number one in Sub-Saharan Africa, jumped 16 places to a joint 164th globally its highest-ever position up from joint 180th in 2025.
 The achievement cements UCT’s reputation as the continent’s academic powerhouse and a consistent global performer.

 Join our WhatsApp Channel